-If assessment indicates that the product is mobile free product, it must be removed unless otherwise approved by the Provincial regulator.
+If the assessment indicates the presence of mobile free product, it must be removed unless otherwise approved by the Provincial regulator.

 Tier I RBSLs, Tier II PSSLs and calculated Tier II SSTLs are not applicable to a site which contains either mobile or immobile free product as they were developed using a three-phase model approach (i.e., contaminant absorbed to organic carbon, dissolved in water, or present in vapour phase in soil gas).
 If it is acceptable to the Provincial regulator to leave the product in place, a Tier III approach may be required to confirm no unacceptable risks are associated with the presence of the fourth phase (i.e., NAPL).